 - What is your budget?
-(Not always an easy question to answer — and we understand that a potential client may not have any idea what the work may cost.
+Not always an easy question to answer—and we understand that a potential client may not have any idea what the work may cost.
 This question isn’t to price-gouge, but rather, to ensure we’re in the same ballpark.
 Tight budgets and quick turnarounds typically don’t allow the time and thought on our end to deliver a top-quality final product.
-We’re very careful when it comes to putting ourselves in a position that’ll leave a client unsatisfied or our team unnecessarily under pressure.)
+We’re careful about putting ourselves in a position that’ll leave a client unsatisfied or our team unnecessarily under pressure.

 With a solid understanding of your goals, timeline, and overall project scope, our team works collaboratively to put together a comprehensive proposal for the project.
 This includes all associated deliverables, recommended approach, associated cost(s), and overall timelines.
 Our proposals give a full description to both the “what” and the “why.”
 Typically, our proposals are paired with a call or meeting to discuss specifics and details, as well as to answer any questions the potential client may have.

 If a proposal is accepted, we enter into the “project kickoff” stage.
 During this important step, you can expect the following: